-Before the pandemic, Kotial the 17-year-old carthorse transported building materials around the desert town of Boghé, Mauritania, in the scorching heat.
-When Covid-19 forced construction sites to close, Kotial switched to transporting water barrels, providing a lifeline to his owner, Omar, and the local community.
+Kotial the 17-year-old carthorse transports water barrels in Boghé, Mauritania, in the scorching heat, providing a lifeline to her owner, Omar, and the local community.

-Although Omar was grateful to have found work, Kotial had to deliver large quantities of water to meet an increase in demand.
-Most locals had also lost their sources of income and were unable to pay full price.
+An increase in demand during the Covid-19 crisis meant that Kotial had to deliver larger quantities of water than she normally would.
+Most locals had also lost their income and were unable to pay full price.

 Omar struggled to afford the food his hardworking horse desperately needed.

-Kotial had become so malnourished that she barely had enough strength to carry the large barrels home.
+Kotial had become so malnourished that she could barely carry the large barrels home.
 One day, the mare slowed down significantly and struggled to put weight on her leg.
 She stumbled as she walked and showed clear signs of discomfort.
 Her owner was beside himself with worry, as Kotial was in a great deal of pain and urgently needed treatment.

 Fortunately, SPANA’s Boghé centre has remained open during the pandemic, so Omar came to us for help.

-Upon examining Kotial, the SPANA team soon found her source of pain: a metal nail became lodged in the sensitive middle part of her hoof.
-If she continued to work in this state much longer, chronic lameness would have led to permanent damage.
+Upon examining Kotial, our team found her source of pain: a metal nail had become lodged in the sensitive middle part of her hoof.
+If she had continued to work in this state much longer, chronic lameness would have led to permanent damage.

 Our vets treated Kotial with a much-needed course of antibiotics and painkillers.
 They gently removed the nail, cleaned the wound, then trimmed and bandaged the unbalanced hoof.